gr4sp/simulationEngine/README.md

  sudo nano /etc/postgresql/10/main/pg_hba.conf
 ```

-See [this guide](https://linuxize.com/post/how-to-use-nano-text-editor/#opening-and-creating-files) about how to edit files with nano
-and make sure that at the end of the file, all the lines below finish with the word `trust`
+See [this guide](https://linuxize.com/post/how-to-use-nano-text-editor/#opening-and-creating-files) about how to edit files with nano.
+Scroll down to the end of the file and make sure that all the lines below finish with the word `trust`.
+The file should be edited so it looks as shown below:

 ```local   all             postgres                                trust